NAMBOLOSSE, GNAPON'S SON, RESISTS THE TRADERS

 "Insecurity" is a leitmotif of European records, which assume that travelers (traders) of all kinds are attacked.
 They do not distinguish between those who are well integrated into local society and those that menace it.
 In Djimini, that distinction is clear:

-- The Dyula petty traders, like the bead-selling merchant whose prayers helped found Bokhala, are so well integrated into Senufo society that their leaders are publicly drunk:
+- The Dyula petty traders, like the bead-selling merchant whose prayers helped found Bokhala, are so much part of Senufo society that their leaders are publicly drunk:

 - The "newly arrived marabouts" have their own leadership, since "Royal power is held in check by the village chief Karamoko Bagui, backed by all the Muslims."